pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 :   The file system permissions with which the observation socket should be
     created.
 Warning: You should always write this number with the octal prefix `0o`, otherwise your permissions might be interpreted wrongly.
-The default should be ok for most applications however.
+The default should be OK for most applications however.

 `metrics-exporter-listen` = *socketaddr* (**127.0.0.1:9975**)
 :   The listen address that is used for the ntp-metrics-exporter(8).